DongzeHE/scpca-docs/docs/getting_started.md

 ### Quality control

-After we have imported the `filtered` RDS file into R and loaded the `SingleCellExperiment` object, we can begin working with the data.
-Before we perform any downstream steps, we recommend removing low quality cells from the dataset.
+Before performing any downstream steps, we recommend removing low quality cells from the dataset.
 Low quality cells include those with a higher percentage of reads from mitochondrial genes (i.e., those that are damaged or dying) and those with a lower number of total reads and unique genes identified (i.e., those with inefficient reverse transcription or PCR amplification).

 All `filtered.rds` objects include [`miQC`](https://bioconductor.org/packages/release/bioc/html/miQC.html) results found in the {ref}`colData() of the SingleCellExperiment object<sce_file_contents:cell metrics>`.